 – roasted pistachio nuts;

-– roasted cashew nuts.
+– roasted and salted cashew nuts.

 How about seeds?
 My advice is to use them with the main meals, and not as a snack.
 It takes a while for the body and mind to be so disciplined that a few seeds will proof to be a satisfying snack.
 It is better to discipline the body and mind with recognizable snacks, and use the seeds to season or provide filling for the main meals.
 I shy away from sunflower seeds, as they keep me hungry.

 So far, the diet is quite vegan, because my body likes it that way.
 Ocean toxicity stopped me from eating fish.
 I have become very disciplined in letting go of good sushi.
-When I do break the discipline of my vegan diet, I choose to eat organic cheese or drink organic yoghurt (solar plexus food).
+When I do break the discipline of my vegan diet, I choose to eat organic cheese or drink organic yogurt (solar plexus food).
 More complex dishes belong at the solar plexus level.

 I have not mentioned milk and eggs.
 I do not share the general opinion that those are normal in a diet.
 I feel like it is imposed by society (solar plexus level) and it causes much unnecessary suffering in children, but also in ever more adults.
-Still, I will admit bias, because of my own struggle with those products.
+Still, I readily admit bias, because of my own struggle with those products.

 Those who still want milk and eggs in their sacral chakra diet, because they use cow milk to feed their babies, and they like eggs for breakfast, have the freedom to choose so.
 As milk and eggs are not what they used to be, I can then only advise the use of organic produce and products.

 All the meals and snacks can be shared with adults and children alike.
 Those who deal with (severe) allergies will find it easy to locate allergens, and substitute vegetables, fruits or seasoning.
 Those who have been ill, will be able to take pleasure in having a more varied diet.